This video will take you through:

-- Department Name: Enter in the Descriptive name for the first department (E.g. Name of Station 1, or Cropping as a department)
+- Department Name: Enter in the descriptive name for the first department (E.g. Name of Company / Station 1, or Cropping as a department)

 - Sub-Department: Leave blank

-- Manager: If no employees are set up, a Manager can be added later.
-(Non-compulsory field)
+- Manager: As no employees are set up yet, a Manager can be added later

 - Click Close

-- Go to Setup> Departments> Add to add a Sub-Department (Child)
+Create Sub Departments by going to Setup> Departments> Add to add a Sub-Department (Child).